The College of Engineering is pleased to announce the following Accelerated 4+1 Dual Bachelors/Masters Degree programs:

 - Completed ABMD application form

-- Letter from academic advisor verifying that applicant is expected to complete the bachelor’s degree within three semesters following the due date of the ABMD application form
+- An academic plan that illustrates that the applicant is expected to complete the bachelor’s degree within three semesters following the due date of the 4+1 Dual Degree application form

 - Recommendation letters from two faculty members; at least one must be from a faculty member in the relevant department.
 These letters must be submitted in a sealed envelope bearing the writers signature on the flap of the envelope.